Biden turns to Obama to help boost health care enrollment

 That accounts for enrollment of about 27 million people.
 But the Biden administration is also claiming credit for four million people who would have been eligible for Medicaid without Obama’s law.

-Larry Leavitt, executive vice president for health policy at the Kaiser Family Foundation, said the law broke down barriers to enrollment among those who were already eligible by simplifying the application process and increasing awareness.
-He also pointed to the establishment of community-based navigators tasked with helping newly eligible find coverage and conducting outreach to those who were already eligible but didn’t necessarily know it.
+Larry Levitt, executive vice president for health policy at the Kaiser Family Foundation, said the law broke down barriers to enrollment among those who were already eligible by simplifying applications and increasing awareness.
+He also pointed to the establishment of community-based navigators tasked with helping newly eligible people find coverage and conducting outreach to those who were already eligible but didn’t necessarily know it.

-“It didn’t require a sweeping law like the ACA to get people who were already eligible for Medicaid enrolled, but the provisions of the ACA did help to get these millions of people covered,” Leavitt said
+“It didn’t require a sweeping law like the ACA to get people who were already eligible for Medicaid enrolled, but the provisions of the ACA did help to get these millions of people covered,” Levitt said

 The Supreme Court is soon expected to rule on a challenge to the health law from Texas and other GOP-led states.
 They argue that because Congress has eliminated the law’s penalty for being uninsured, a now-toothless ACA requirement that almost all Americans must have health insurance is unconstitutional and therefore the law should fail.

-Note: This story has been corrected to reflect that the name of the Kaiser Family Foundation’s vice president is Larry Levitt, not Leavitt.